 Yan Wang, an assistant professor of computer science at the Thomas J. Watson School of Engineering and Applied Science at Binghamton University, won’t wear a smart watch.
 “It knows too much,” he told IEEE Spectrum.

-Wang should know as he was one of five researchers who developed a technique which combined data from embedded sensors in wearables with an algorithm; it could crack PINS and passwords with an 80% accuracy in just one try.
+Wang should know.
+When he was a graduate student at the Stevens Institute of Technology he was one of five researchers on a team lead by Yingying Chen who developed a technique which combined data from embedded sensors in wearables with an algorithm; it could crack PINS and passwords with an 80% accuracy in just one try.
 After three tries, they achieved a 90% accuracy.

 He admitted, “At the beginning, I thought this would be science fiction, but it can actually be done.
 There are just so many sensors on these wearable devices.
 It provides sufficient information of your hand movements.”